 An idea is brewing, to once again fly to India, but this time ride back to the UK.

 I’ve wondered about holding a tea party in each country along the away.
-That’s partly inspired by a piece of performance art called Walking: Holding, and a journey my friend Jonathan King told me about: –
+That’s partly inspired by a piece of performance art called Walking: Holding, and another journey: –

 In 1963 at the height of the Cold War, Satish Kumar and Prabhakar embarked on a peace march to the four nuclear capitals: Moscow, Paris, London and Washington.
 Whilst visiting a tea factory in Armenia, they were given a further mission:-